metaver5o/docker-groestlcoin/README.md

-# Docker-Bitcoin
+# Docker-Groestlcoin

 [![Build Status](https://img.shields.io/travis/NicolasDorier/docker-bitcoin.svg)](https://travis-ci.org/NicolasDorier/docker-bitcoin)
 [![License](https://img.shields.io/github/license/NicolasDorier/docker-bitcoin.svg)](https://github.com/NicolasDorier/docker-bitcoin/blob/master/LICENSE)

-Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoin is carried out collectively by the network.
-Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
-Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.
+Groestlcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of Groestlcoin is carried out collectively by the network.
+Groestlcoin is open-source; its design is public, nobody owns or controls Groestlcoin and everyone can take part.
+Through many of its unique properties, Groestlcoin allows exciting uses that could not be covered by any previous payment system.

-This Docker image provides `bitcoin`, `bitcoin-cli` and `bitcoin-tx` applications which can be used to run and interact with a bitcoin server.
+This Docker image provides `groestlcoin`, `groestlcoin-cli` and `groestlcoin-tx` applications which can be used to run and interact with a groestlcoin server.

 Images are provided for a range of current and historic Bitcoin forks.
 To see the available versions/tags, please visit the appropriate pages on Docker Hub: